tighek/toad-tot/README.md

 Features in v2.0
   - Add command line arguments for local, sensor, and action.
+  - Simplified function calls by moving some items to global variables.
+  - Added re-randomize of tubes to counter reset.
+  - Buttons for Reset and Water Only work.
+  - Lockout feature works where both water only and candy only buttons are pressed.

 Features in v1.1
   - Add length of dictionary for easier reconfig for number of tubes or doors.